 The keyboard and mouse should be at the same level and comfortably reached while your arms rest on the same surface.
 If you frequently use a telephone, keep it nearby and opt for using a headset, if possible, to avoid neck strain.

 Many employees who quickly transitioned to working remotely may only have a laptop as their primary computer.
-“A laptop is awkward because you either have your keyboard too high or your monitor too low,” says Cammie.
+Cammie offers specific guidance for a proper computer ergonomic setup: “A laptop is awkward because you either have your keyboard too high or your monitor too low,” she says.
 “Use an external keyboard and make your monitor go higher or use an external monitor and keep your keyboard lower.”

 While having a properly arranged monitor and chair can help prevent discomfort, employees need to be aware how their own actions can have an impact.
 “Our behaviors are critical to our overall well-being,” notes Cammie.
 “Working at home requires you to exercise control over your environment to the extent that you’re able, and to be aware of your body.”